craigmckeachie/handsonreact.com/docs/A2-CompilerSetup.md

   - `tsc` (TypeScript compiler)
   - `babel` (Babel compiler)
 - Compiles
-  - newer language features written in TypeScript or `ES2015` and beyond
+  - newer language features of TypeScript or `ES2015` and beyond
   - to earlier versions of JavaScript (commonly `ES5`) that are supported in web browsers (where the application will be running)
 - The compilation is often more specificaly referred to as **transpilation**.